JakRazzi/kukbuk/README.md

 ## "I lost my recipe notebook when I moved to a new city.
 KukBuk is my answer to that" - Jak Buttarazzi ##

 ## Getting started with KukBuk is easy.
-Just sign in to view all of your recipies, and click add to create a new recipe. ##
+Just sign in to view all of your recipes, and click add to create a new recipe. ##

-## "I was constantly losing my recipies and forgeting old favorites.
+## "I was constantly losing my recipes and forgeting old favorites.
 KukBuk saved me" -Hypothetical User ##

-## If you're ready to simplify your list of recipies, then go to kukbuk.heroku.com and start adding your favorite recipies. ##
+## If you're ready to simplify your list of recipes, then go to kukbuk.heroku.com and start adding your favorite recipes. ##